shoedler/crossbow/README.md

 Crossbow is a plugin for [Obsidian](https://obsidian.md).

 Boost your Obsidian note-taking workflow with this plugin that offers handy suggestions for links to headings, tags, and files, helping you effortlessly weave a web of interconnected notes and supercharge your note graph.

 ## How to use

-Just open the crossbow sidebar by clicking on the crossbow icon.
+Just open the crossbow sidebar by clicking on the crossbow icon in the ribbon.
 All the suggestions will appear within the sidebar.

 ### Applying suggestions